 Traveling to Taipei is a trend in recent years.
 You can come here to visit, shop, study nature or enjoy food… All of them are wonderful because Taipei owns the wonderful things that only this city has.
 The following attractions you definitely must visit to make your Taipei trip perfect and complete!
 So, where to go in Taipei (where to go in Taiwan Taipei) and best places to go in Taipei?
 Let’s check it out our suggested places to visit in Taipei Taiwan with 14+ top places to visit in Taipei (Taipei top attractions) and best places to visit in Taipei including Taipei interesting places to visit, top ten places to visit in Taipei, Taipei places of interest… to find out the answer.

 - Taipei itinerary 3 days — What to do in Taipei for 3 days?

-- Treasure Hill Taipei blog — The guide to Treasure Hill Taipei Artist Village for first-timers
+- Taipei travel blog — The fullest Taipei city guide for first-timers

 National Chiang Kai-shek Memorial Hall